rustashubh95/Flutter_expense_manager/README.md

 # Flutter_Expense_Manager

 A new Flutter Project.
-Created Fltter App for storing expenses of the user and showing them in chart form.
+Created Flutter App for storing expenses of the user and showing them in chart form.

 ## Getting Started